Vallejo, California Therapists

 Overview of Mental Health Resources in Vallejo, California

 Vallejo is in the San Francisco area of California.
 It is an area that offers the best of both worlds.
 There is culture, found in the museums and theme parks.
 But it also has areas of undisturbed terrain for hikers and trail seekers.
-The city was actually the capital of California twice in its history.
+The city was the capital of California twice in its history.
 Today, it’s considered the most culturally diverse city in the county.

 Mental Health Statistics for Vallejo